up button arrow

 You can visit or call your insurer to discuss the changes you want to make.
 When you visit or call your insurer, you will be able to speak with your insurer's agent.
 The agent can discuss the property insurance products that their insurance company offers and help you make changes that align with their offer.
 If the changes result in more coverage, your premiums will also increase.

-No. Typically, you cannot change your coverage amount after paying for your landlord insurance policy in Texas.
+No. You typically cannot change your coverage amount for the duration of the policy period after paying for your landlord insurance policy in Texas.
 If you want to make some changes to your coverage amount, you may be required to get another landlord insurance policy with the coverage you want.
 However, discuss your needs with a Texas-licensed property insurance agent so you can get proper guidance and know the options you have.

 Yes, similar to homeowners insurance policy, you can add a property or a list of properties in Texas to your existing landlord insurance policy.
 This is the easiest and the least expensive way of having landlord insurance coverage for multiple properties.
 Having different landlord insurance policies for each of your properties can be much more expensive.